BU-NU-CLOUD-SP18/CDN-and-WAF/README.md

  - This can be a simple model website where we are trying to balance load using cache server.
  - This is where we will test if the website is able to handle high load (Send huge amounts of traffic here and see if the cache servers are able to distribute the load).
- - A Raspberry Pi with a simple web server can be used to simulate an origin server.
+ - A simple static web page can be used to simulate an origin server.

 #### Varnish Cache Server
 Simple low CPU powered instances with varnish cache installed and pointing to an origin server.